MicroEJ/docs/VEEPortingGuide/uiPortSimulation.rst

 By default, the widget sends a MicroUI Pointer event to the Pointer Event Generator, whose name is ``TOUCH`` (a touch panel is considered a Pointer with only dragged events).
 To target another Pointer Event Generator, refer to the chapter :ref:`section_ui_simulation_input`.

-A snippet of application code:
+A snippet of application code that handles Pointer events:

 .. code-block:: java